Firehouse Subs®

 What Is Firehouse Subs?

 Firehouse Subs is a sandwich restaurant franchise specializing in large-portion hot submarine-style sandwiches served in a fire-fighting themed atmosphere.
-Primary service channels include on-site consumption, carry-out, delivery, and catering, with catering identified as a significant revenue stream.
+The primary service channels are on-site consumption (dine-in), carry-out, delivery, and catering.
+Catering is identified as a revenue stream for franchisees.

 Firehouse Subs Franchise: Pros and Cons